 Bare Wealth Advisors is required to notify clients of any information that has changed since the last annual update of the Firm Brochure ("Brochure") that may be important to them.
 Clients can request a full copy of our Brochure or contact us with any questions that they may have about the changes.

-Since the last Brochure filed on July 3, 2024, the following changes have been made:
+Since the last Brochure filed on November 20, 2024, there have been no material changes.